 Support for High Line Horticulture is provided by Toyota.

-The movement to save the High Line was catalyzed by iconic photographs of the self-seeded landscape that grew up when the trains stopped running that were captured by Joel Sternfeld in 2000, nine years before the park would open to the public.
-Joel’s photos showed the innate beauty of the High Line and inspired the local community to dream about what was possible.
+The movement to save the High Line was catalyzed by iconic photographs taken by Joel Sternfeld in 2000, nine years before the park would open to the public.
+These images captured the wild beauty of the self-seeded landscape that grew along the tracks when the trains stopped running.

 Since that time, photography has played a central role in telling the story of the High Line, from showcasing the park’s dynamic and engaging public programs to celebrating the ever-changing colors and textures of the park’s plants, and sharing the special everyday moments that visitors capture with friends and family.